MenacingExiler/MenacingExiler/About.md

 ## **Latest Development**

+**The Dark Descent - Unity shooter game**
-Unity shooter game in collaboration with a team of 4 developers.
+In collaboration with a team of 4 developers.
 A 2D top down shooter game for PC.
-Made for

 https://github.com/MenacingExiler/MenacingExiler/assets/95016176/3e7345d4-3119-417d-8849-7909ead7683d